audunolsen/woff2-subsetting/readme.md

 - Expose bin and publish as package, right now this has to be cloned and run from cli inside project dir

+- Output some JSON meta
+- Split font-face files based on family for narrowed choosing of wanted fonts from a greater selection

 ### Additional resources

 - [Optimize web fonts (web.dev)](https://web.dev/learn/performance/optimize-web-fonts)